hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 * `credentials` - (Optional) Either the path to or the contents of a [service account key file] in JSON format.
 You can [manage key files using the Cloud Console].
+If not provided, the application default credentials will be used.
+You can configure Application Default Credentials on your personal machine by running `gcloud auth application-default login`.
+If terraform is running on a GCP machine, and this value is unset, it will automatically use that machine's configured service account.

 * `project` - (Optional) The default project to manage resources in.
 If another project is specified on a resource, it will take precedence.